M'Naghten rules: Nature and quality of the act

 The judges were specifically asked if a person could be excused if he committed an offence in consequence of an insane delusion.
 They replied that if he labours under such partial delusion only, and is not in other respects insane, "he must be considered in the same situation as to responsibility as if the facts with respect to which the delusion exists were real".
 This rule requires the court to take the facts as the accused believed them to be and follows Hadfield's Trial, above.
 If the delusions do not prevent the defendant from having mens rea there will be no defence.

-In R v Bell 1984 Crim.
-LR 685, the defendant smashed a van through the entrance gates of a holiday camp because "It was like a secret society in there, I wanted to do my bit against it" as instructed by God.
+In R v Bell [1984] Crim LR 685, the defendant smashed a van through the entrance gates of a holiday camp because "It was like a secret society in there, I wanted to do my bit against it" as instructed by God.
 It was held that, as the defendant had been aware of his actions, he could neither have been in a state of automatism nor insane, and the fact that he believed that God had told him to do this merely provided an explanation of his motive and did not prevent him from knowing that what he was doing was wrong in the legal sense.
+This rule explains the test for insanity and the determination of criminal liability.

 Knowledge that the act was wrong

 The interpretation of this clause is a subject of controversy among legal authorities, and different standards may apply in different jurisdictions.

-"Wrong" was interpreted to mean legally wrong, rather than morally wrong, in the case of Windle 1952 2QB 826; 1952 2 All ER 1 246, where the defendant killed his wife with an overdose of aspirin; he telephoned the police and said, "I suppose they will hang me for this."
+"Wrong" was interpreted to mean legally wrong, rather than morally wrong, in the case of Windle [1952] 2QB 826; [1952] 2 All ER 1 246, where the defendant killed his wife with an overdose of aspirin; he telephoned the police and said, "I suppose they will hang me for this."
 It was held that this was sufficient to show that although the defendant was suffering from a mental illness, he was aware that his act was wrong, and the defence was not allowed.

 Under this interpretation, there may be cases where the mentally ill know that their conduct is legally prohibited, but it is arguable that their mental condition prevents them making the connection between an act being legally prohibited and the societal requirement to conform their conduct to the requirements of the criminal law.

 As an example of a contrasting interpretation in which defendant lacking knowledge that the act was morally wrong meets the M'Naghten standards, there are the instructions the judge is required to provide to the jury in cases in New York State when the defendant has raised an insanity plea as a defence: